qguv/smsbeacon/README.md

 ### vetoer commands

+Users registered as "vetoers" also have access to the following commands:

+- `ok 24`: approves message 24 in the queue to be sent immediately to subscribers
+- `veto 24`: vetos message 24 in the queue, preventing it from being sent to subscribers
+- `ban 24`: vetos message 24 in the queue and bans its author, preventing it from being sent to subscribers
+- `vetoers some text here`: sends "some text here" to all vetoers but not regular subscribers
 - `vetoers`: who is currently listed as a vetoer
 - `subscribers`: how many non-vetoers are signed up
 - `ping`: will reply "pong"
-- `ok 24`: approves message 24 in the queue to be sent immediately to subscribers
-- `veto 24`: vetos message 24 in the queue, preventing it from being sent to subscribers
-- `ban 24`: vetos message 24 in the queue and bans its author, preventing it from being sent to subscribers
-- anything else is treated like a direct message blast, sent directly to all subscribers and vetoers without going through the queue
+- anything else is treated like a direct message blast, sent directly to all subscribers and vetoers without going through the queue. **Careful with this one!**

 ## spin up your own